3 Types Of Training Video Editing Software

 Examples of SDK and API features

-This is also a matter of smaller upfront payment.
+This is also a matter of a smaller upfront payment.
 To make everything from scratch, you will need a development team, which is hard to find and expensive to maintain.
 Qualified developers can command salaries of over $100K/year, and you’ll need to retain several to see results in a reasonable amount of time.
 A yearly license for an SDK costs much less.

 See how easy it is to integrate your training video software with one such SDK and video effects API — Banuba Video Editor SDK, in this case.